trexminer/T-Rex/README.md

 ## HTTP API

-By default HTTP API server binds to `0.0.0.0:4067`.
-It means that you can access your miner via both external and internal network interfaces.
+By default HTTP API server binds to `127.0.0.1:4067`.
+It means that you can only access your miner from localhost.
+See `--api-bind-http` parameter on how to change it.
 Common example of request structure: `http://<ip>:<port>/<handler_name>`

 Handlers: